Prometheus-X-association/edge-computing/docs/design-document.md

 [Edge Computing BB - OpenAPI specification](../spec/openapi.yaml)

-## Test specification
+## Test Specification
 <!--
-_Test definitions and testing environment should be availaible, and the tests should be repeatable._
+_Test definitions and testing environment should be available, and the tests should be repeatable._
 -->

-### Test plan
+### Test Plan
 <!--
 Testing strategy, tools and methods chosen, methods for acceptance criteria.